cselab/Mirheo/docs/source/user/user.rst

     Otherwise single failed MPI process will not trigger shutdown, and a deadlock will happen.

-The coordinator class, :any:`mirheo`, and several submodules will be available after that:
+The coordinator class, :any:`Mirheo`, and several submodules will be available after that:

 * :ref:`ParticleVectors <user-pv>`.
     Consists of classes that store the collections of particles or objects